SynthAgent: Adapting Web Agents with Synthetic Supervision: Method

 \subsection{Trajectory Refinement}

-\paragraph{Why Trajectory refinement is necessary.} Refining a task during execution inevitably produces trajectories whose segments were collected under earlier task variants and thus misaligned with the final refined task $\tau^\star$.
-In addition, even without task edits, the agent may wander through dead-ends, repeat no-op actions (e.g., consecutive \textsc{Scroll}), or backtrack, naturally resulting in noisy trajectories for supervision.
+\paragraph{Why Trajectory refinement is necessary.} Task refinement during execution enables feasible task completion but introduces a side effect: trajectory segments collected under earlier task variants become misaligned with the final task $\tau^\star$.
+Additionally, even without task edits, agents may wander through dead-ends or repeat no-op actions.
+This motivates trajectory refinement as a post-hoc step that leverages the global view of the complete trajectory and the final task to remove noise.
+Critically, task and trajectory refinement are synergistic: the former ensures task feasibility while introducing noise, which the latter subsequently mitigates.

-To convert such trajectory $h$ into more clean and suitable one that is aligned well with $\tau^\star$, \ours introduces a post-hoc offline trajectory refinement step after collection, without re-interacting the environment or fabricating new steps.
-Thanks to the global view of the full trajectory and finally defined task, we can consider a small set of conservative edits: \begin{enumerate}[label=(\arabic*), itemsep=0pt, topsep=1pt] \item \textbf{Remove$(i)$}: delete step $(o_i, a_i)$ if it is task-irrelevant or redundant (e.g., repeated \textsc{Scroll} with identical observation). \item \textbf{Reorder$(i,j)$}: swap two locally commutable steps $(o_i, a_i)$ and $(o_j, a_j)$ when their targets are independent (e.g., open filter then set sort). \item \textbf{Drop$(h_T)$}: drop the entire trajectory if it is too noisy or fails to complete any part of $\tau^\star$. \item \textbf{Keep$(h_T)$}: keep the trajectory as is if the trajectory is already aligned well with $\tau^\star$. \end{enumerate} These edits are proposed by prompting the LLM with $(\tau^\star,h_T)$ and then applied to refine the trajectory into clean one $h_T^\star$.
-The refined pair $(\tau^\star,h_T^\star)$ is expected to be less noisy and better consistent, thus more suitable for fine-tuning.
-For ablations, we also retain the original trajectories to quantify the effect of post-hoc editing.
+To convert such a trajectory $h$ into a cleaner one aligned with $\tau^\star$, \ours introduces a post-hoc offline trajectory refinement step without re-interacting with the environment.
+Unlike task refinement, which only has access to partial execution context and must act online, trajectory refinement observes the final task and the entire collected trajectory.
+This global view allows it to distinguish useful exploratory steps from outdated prefixes, dead-end attempts, or redundant actions that would otherwise become noisy imitation targets.
+We consider following edits: \textbf{Remove}$(i)$ deletes task-irrelevant or redundant steps (e.g., repeated Scroll); \textbf{Reorder}$(i,j)$ swaps two locally commutable steps when their targets are independent and have no interfering effects (e.g., open filter then set sort); \textbf{Drop}$(h_T)$ discards the entire trajectory if too noisy; and \textbf{Keep}$(h_T)$ retains the trajectory as is if already well-aligned.
+These edits are proposed by prompting the LLM with $(\tau^\star,h_T)$, where operations are applied conservatively to avoid unintended state changes.
+The refined pair $(\tau^\star,h_T^\star)$ is less noisy and more suitable for training.
+Note that this is an offline post-processing step without environment interaction, thus we implement edits conservatively to avoid unintended state changes.
+This design intentionally favors precision over recall: uncertain swaps are rejected rather than risk breaking hidden causal dependencies in the original execution.
+This behavior is reflected in Table~\ref{tab:reorder_stats}, where reordering is rare, and in Table~\ref{tab:reorder_eval}, where the reordered trajectories receive higher preference and quality scores.